-Figure 32.
-The Chief Joseph Hatchery's annual planning process and work flow.
+Figure 30.
+The Chief Joseph Hatchery's annual planning process and workflow.

-Figure 33.
+Figure 31.
 The Chief Joseph Hatchery's analytical workflow.

-2019 Run Size Forecast and Biological Targets
+2020 Run Size Forecast and Biological Targets

 Run-size forecasts and updates are an early indicator for the biological targets for the coming season, through the Decision Rules outlined in the ISIT.
 The preseason forecast is based on brood year escapement and juvenile survival indicators and is generated through the Technical Advisory Committee (TAC) to the U.S. v.
 Oregon fish management agreement.
 As the season nears, this information is supplemented with return data from downstream dam counts.
-The pre-season forecast for Upper Columbia summer Chinook Salmon was 35,900.
+The pre-season forecast for Upper Columbia summer Chinook Salmon was 38,300.
 The pre-season forecast, and subsequent run updates from early dam counts, were used to predict the NOR and HOR run size for the Okanogan population.
 Hatchery broodstock and selective harvest targets are determined based on these estimates and the objectives for pHOS (<0.30) and PNI (>0.67).
-A regression analysis conducted within ISIT in preparation for the APR predicted that the pre-season forecast of 35,900 upper Columbia would yield 2,597 NORs and 1,250 HORs (Figure 34).
+A regression analysis conducted within ISIT in preparation for the APR predicted that the pre-season forecast of 38,300 upper Columbia would yield 3,361 NORs and 5,146 HORs (Figure 32).
 The harvest and broodstock collection goals were established from this prediction.
-With a NOR run size just less than 3,000 the broodstock collection recommendation for the integrated program was full production (622 NOB) with 50% pNOB (Figure 34).
-Likewise, the segregated program should achieve full production with 511 HOB.
-The model predicted that 375 HORs would be captured in the terminal (above Wells Dam) fisheries and that 5 HORs could be removed at the weir.
-These efforts could result in 1,971 NOS and 595 HOS for a pHOS of 19% and a PNI of 0.72.
-Under this modeling scenario the biological targets would be met in 2019.
-As run size updates become available (through TAC) the ISIT outputs will be double checked until the final in-season check point on July 15, 2019.
+With a NOR run size just over 3,000 the broodstock collection recommendation for the integrated program was full production (439 NOB and 293 HOB) with 60% pNOB (Figure 32).
+Likewise, the segregated program should achieve full production with 581 HOB.
+The model predicted that 1,029 HORs would be captured in the terminal (above Wells Dam) fisheries and that no HORs could be removed at the weir.
+These efforts could result in 2,552 NOS and 1,689 HOS for a pHOS of 38% and a PNI of 0.61.
+Under this modeling scenario the biological targets will likely not be met in 2020.
+As run size updates become available (through TAC) the ISIT outputs will be double checked until the final in-season check point on July 15, 2020.
 At that time the run size at Wells Dam will be input into ISIT and the final plan for broodstock and harvest will be updated.
-If the July 15 update includes more hatchery and natural fish than predicted, then harvest and removal of surplus fish at the weir and the hatchery ladder will be implemented by CCT and WDFW (through their mark-selective sport fishery).
-If the July 15 update includes less hatchery and natural fish than predicted, then CCT and WDFW will manage the harvest and removal of surplus fish in a way that will allow enough natural and hatchery-origin fish to escape to the Okanogan basin spawning grounds (NOS \geq 5,250, total escapement \geq 7,500) and also meet the pHOS objective of < .30.
+If the July 15 update includes more hatchery and natural fish than predicted, then harvest and removal of surplus fish at the weir and the hatcherv ladder will be implemented by CCT and WDFW (through their mark-selective sport fishery).
+If the July 15 update includes less hatchery and natural fish than predicted, then CCT and WDFW will manage the harvest and removal of surplus fish in a way that will allow enough natural and hatchery-origin fish to escape to the Okanogan basin spawning grounds (NOS $\geq$ 5,250, total escapement $\geq$ 7,500) and also meet the pHOS objective of < .30.